SuperSonicHub1/twitch-graphql-api/README.md

 # or JSON!
 npx get-graphql-schema https://gql.twitch.tv/gql --header Client-Id=kimne78kx3ncx6brgo4mv6wki5h1ko -j > schema.json
 ```
-> BTW: If the schema on this repository is out-of-date, update it and the docs with `npm run gen-schema && npm run gen-docs` and make a pull request.
+> BTW: If the schema on this repository is out-of-date, update it and the docs with `pnpm run build` and make a pull request.

 ## Reading the Docs
 Luckily, Twitch did all the hard work of documenting the API, we just have to make it easliy readable.
 This repository hosts generated documentation via GitHub Pages.
 However, if you want to generate and host it yourself, use `graphqldoc`: